ThomasKnobloch/smart-house/README.md

 ## Setup

-This application can be hosted on a simple HTTP server.
+This application can be hosted on a plain HTTP server.
 There is no server-side code needed.
-The only external access made is to retrieve the MDL CSS lbrary and jQuery from the Google CDN.
+The only external access required is to retrieve the MDL CSS library and jQuery from the Google CDN.

 I tested the application on Google Chrome, Mozilla Firefox and Safari for MacOS.